-Using your LiquidPlanner workspace, show some of the features that your team will be using everyday and how they’ll improve your overall workflow.
+Using your LiquidPlanner workspace, show some of the features that your team will be using every day and how they’ll improve your overall workflow.
 You can demo a real project that you’ve been working on or create some example items just for the kickoff meeting.
 Here are a few topics you may wish to demo:

 Tip: We recommend highlighting your own personal favorite features and the benefits that they provide.

-Describe next steps
+Describe the next steps

 Communicate the “go live” date for when your team will start using LiquidPlanner.
 Emphasize that all planning and collaboration should take place in the workspace going forward.